kundajelab/deeplift/README.md

 ####get_target_contrib_vars()
 Returns symbolic variables representing the importance scores.
 This is a convenience function that returns `self.get_mxts()*self.get_diff_from_default_vars()`

+###The Forward Pass
+Ideally, you should just use the autoconversion.
+If that is not an option, follow the following steps:
+- Each blob object needs to be told what its inputs are via the `set_inputs` function.
+The argument to `set_inputs` depends on what the blob expects.
+    - If the blob has a single blob as its input (eg: Dense layers), then the argument is simply the blob that is the input.
+    - If the blob takes multiple blobs as its input, the argument depends on the specific implementation - for example, in the case of a Concat layer, the argument is a list of blobs.
+- Once every blob is linked to its inputs, you may compile the forward propagation function with `deeplift.backend.function([input_layer.get_activation_vars()...], output_layer.get_activation_vars())
+    - The first argument is a list of symbolic tensors representing the inputs to the net.
+If the net has only one input blob, then this will be a list containing only one tensor.
+    - Note that the second argument can be a list if you want the outputs of more than one blob
+- Once the function is compiled, you can use `deeplift.util.run_function_in_batches(func, input_data_list)` to run the function in batches (which would be advisable if you want to call the function on a large number of inputs that wont fit in memory)
+    - func is simply the compiled function returned by `deeplift.backend.function`
+    - input_data_list is a list of numpy arrays containing data for the different input layers of the network.
+In the case of a network with one input, this will be a list containing one numpy array.
+    - Optional arguments to run_function_in_batches are batch_size and progress_update

+###

 ##Examples
 Please explore the examples folder in the main repository for ipython notebooks illustrating the use of deeplift